cr0hn/enteletaor/doc/source/advanced.rst

 Basic cache poisoning
 _____________________

-Enteleteaor permit us to poison the cache.
+Enteletaor permit us to poison the cache.
 To enable the cache poisoning we need to enable it with option ``-P``.

-By default, enteleteaor will try to inject an HTML <script> tag with an alert message: "You are vulnerable to broker injection".
+By default, enteletaor will try to inject an HTML <script> tag with an alert message: "You are vulnerable to broker injection".

 .. code-block:: bash

-    # enteleteaor redis cache -P -t 10.10.0.1
+    # enteletaor redis cache -P -t 10.10.0.1
     [ * ] Starting Enteletaor execution
     [ * ]   - Trying to connect with redis server...
     [ * ]   - Poisoning enabled